hugonteifeh/func-list/README.md

 ## Functions

+Some points that are worth mentioning:

-Noitce!
-All the functions and their function-arguemnts are curried.
+- All the functions and their function-arguements are curried.
+- The lazy functions are the functions that return

 ### map

-Lazy: *Yes*
+Laziness: *Lazy*

 `map :: (a -> b) -> [a] -> [b]`